ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

-Having corrected for the photospheric absorption, we then fit the Na D absorption due to the obscurer alone with two or three Gaussian components.
+Having corrected for the photospheric absorption, we then fit the Na D wavelength-dependent opacity $\tau_{\rm occ}(\lambda)$ due to the occulter with two or three Gaussian components.
 We restrict both lines within the Na D doublet to have the same kinematic substructure -- i.e., we require that the centroid velocities and the velocity dispersions of all Gaussians are the same for both lines, but we do not require their amplitudes to be fixed at any particular ratio.
-The fit has some sensitivity to the initial parameters, to the assumed bounds on the parameters, to the exact procedure for photospheric correction, but some salient features of the fit are quite robust.
-In particular, the fit with three components is significantly better.
-The narrowest component ($\sigma_1=4.6$ km s$^{-1}$, $v_1=10$ km s$^{-1}$, i.e., offset by $-27$ km s$^{-1}$ from the systemic velocity of the star) is consistent with being spectrally unresolved at the GHOST resolution.
-Its centroid varies by only 1 km s$^{-1}$ depending on the photospheric correction and any other assumptions.
-The second narrowest component is also significantly blueshifted compared to the systemic velocity of the star ($\sigma_2=13$ km s$^{-1}$ and $v_2=12$ km s$^{-1}$).
+The Gaussian functions do not necessarily represent the true underlying kinematics of the gas, plus the fit has some sensitivity to the initial parameters, to the assumed bounds on the parameters, to the exact procedure for photospheric correction, and to the choice of procedure for continuum normalization, but some salient features of the fit are quite robust.
+In particular, the fit with three components is significantly better than with two in all cases that we tried.
+The narrowest component ($\sigma_1=4.5$ km s$^{-1}$, $v_1=10$ km s$^{-1}$, i.e., offset by $-27$ km s$^{-1}$ from the systemic velocity of the star) is spectrally unresolved at the GHOST resolution.
+Its dispersion and centroid vary by only 1 km s$^{-1}$ depending on the photospheric correction and any other assumptions.
+The second narrowest component is also significantly blueshifted compared to the systemic velocity of the star ($\sigma_2=10-13$ km s$^{-1}$ and $v_2=10-12$ km s$^{-1}$).
 These two components account for 40\% each of the integrated opacity of the Na D absorption.
-The broadest component (the remaining 20\%) is less robust to the exact assumptions of the fitting model ($\sigma_3=40-45$ km s$^{-1}$ and $v_3=55-75$ km s$^{-1}$, i.e., redshifted by $20-40$ km s$^{-1}$ relative to the systemic velocity), but is nonetheless required in all fits.
+The broadest component (the remaining 20\%) is less robust to the exact assumptions of the fitting model ($\sigma_3=40-55$ km s$^{-1}$ and $v_3=55-75$ km s$^{-1}$, i.e., redshifted by $20-40$ km s$^{-1}$ relative to the systemic velocity), but is nonetheless required in all fits (in a typical case, reduced $\chi^2$ decreases from 2.6 to 1.6).
 Importantly, the Magellan MagE spectrum, while it does not have a high enough resolution to separate the two narrowest components, shows the same overall kinematic structure of the Na D lines, with a clear redshifted wing accompanying a stronger blueshifted component.